Travel Channel: Original format

 The Travel Channel was launched on February 1, 1987; it was founded by TWA Marketing Services (a subsidiary of Trans World Airlines).
 The channel's name was derived from the travel-related filler programming that aired between programs on the Home Theater Network.
 TWA purchased the name rights from Group W Satellite Communications in 1986, and took over HTN's transponder spot following the shutdown of the premium cable channel in January 1987.
 In 1992, the network was sold to Landmark Communications, then-owner of The Weather Channel; five years later, Landmark sold it to Paxson Communications.

 Discovery Communications acquired a 70% ownership stake in the channel in 1997, and subsequently acquired the remaining 30% interest from Paxson in 1999.
 In May 2007, Discovery Communications sold Travel Channel to Cox Enterprises subsidiary Cox Communications as part of a larger multibillion-dollar transaction.

 On November 5, 2009, Scripps Networks Interactive acquired a 65% ownership interest in the network for $1.1 billion; the deal closed in January 2010.
-Following the purchase, Travel Channel began to add programming from sister networks such as Food Network In 2015, Scripps relocated the channel's headquarters from Chevy Chase, Maryland to Knoxville, Tennessee.
+Following the purchase, Travel Channel began to add programming from sister networks such as Food Network.
+In 2015, Scripps relocated the channel's headquarters from Chevy Chase, Maryland to Knoxville, Tennessee.

 On February 25, 2016, SNI acquired the remaining 35% stake in Travel Channel from Cox Communications, giving it full control over the network.
 Discovery regained ownership of the network on March 6, 2018, after acquiring SNI.

-Available data shows that viewership peaked in Spring 2008 at 27.78 million views per 7 days, and has been in decline ever since.
+Viewership peaked in Spring 2008 at 27.78 million views per 7 days, and has been in decline ever since.
 As of Spring 2017, the channel got 17.25 million views.